 Ritva Laukkanen has broad-based experience in investing in emerging markets as well as fundraising in international markets.
 She joined IFC, the private sector arm of the World Bank Group, in 1990 and held various technical and executive positions during her long career at IFC.
 During 2006-2011 she was Director, IFC Syndications, with a global responsibility to mobilize funding for IFC’s investments across all sectors, working closely with other development finance institutions and emerging market investors and financiers.
 Since 2012 Ms Laukkanen has been primarily acting as a non-executive director, including currently chairing the Board of the Finnish development company, Finnfund.
 She holds an Executive MBA from London Business School (Sloan Fellowship Program) and a Master’s degree in finance/business economics from the Helsinki School of Economics and Business Administration (nowadays Aalto University).

 Bernd Zattler is Chairman of the Supervisory Boards of AccèsBanque in Madagascar, AB Microfinance Bank Nigeria, AccessBank Liberia and Deputy Chairman of the Supervisory Board of AccessHolding.
 Before the foundation of LFS, Mr Zattler worked for a multinational firm and in institutions engaged in development finance.
-He founded LFS Financial Systems, AccessHolding’s strategic shareholder and technical partner in 1994, and has since then been Managing Director and majority owner of the firm.
+In 1994 he founded LFS Financial Systems, AccessHolding’s strategic shareholder and technical partner, and has since then been Managing Director and majority owner of the firm.